pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

-# Tech Degree - Project 2 - the Pagination and Content Filter jQuery plugin
+# Tech Degree - Project 2 - the Pagination and Content Filter using jQuery

     this is Project 2, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2